Last Updated on August 31, 2021 by Thinkster

 It can help your child in many other areas, too:

 Critical thinking skills are important to success, not only in math but in life.
 According to a 2015 report by the Foundation for Young Australians, in the three years before that, the proportion of jobs listed that advertise for critical thinking skills has increased by 158 percent.
-In conjunction with this, in 2006, this report by a consortium of more than 400 United States employers listed “critical thinking” as the most desirable skill in new employees.
+In conjunction with this, in 2006, a report by a consortium of more than 400 United States employers listed “critical thinking” as the most desirable skill in new employees.
 According to Pearson Publications, employers indicated that it’s an important skill that is critically needed across all fields, including management, finance, marketing, and more, as it makes employees have the following:

 Many students get bored with basic memorization and put out little effort because they can’t see the value in it.
 But when they begin to understand the what and why behind a certain concept, it can motivate them to learn more.